peterljin/peterljin.github.io/_pages/advocacy.md

 ### Bridge to STEM Academy, Founder

 I started a free online program to introduce students to STEM research.
-It became a community for learning across students from different areas and backgrounds.
+It has become a learning community for students from many different areas and backgrounds.

 ### Maryland Youth Advisory Council (MYAC)